LiamPKenna/Quiz-App/README.md

 # _Programming Language Selector_

-#### _A simple web application to suggest a language based on results of a quiz, October 25th 2019_
+#### _Web application that suggests a programming language based on results of a quiz, October 25th 2019_

 #### By _**Liam Kenna**_

 ## Description

-_This site includes a simple web application to suggest a language based on results of a quiz_
+_This site is a simple web application that asks users to input their name and answer a number of questions before suggesting a programming language for them to learn.
+Content for the questions was built from the picture on this page: https://www.learneroo.com/modules/12/nodes/94_

 ## Setup/Installation Requirements